Exclusively Faces Cosmetic Surgery

 Cosmetic Surgery located in Winchester, VA

 Split, torn, or stretched earlobes can cause social anxiety by affecting your appearance, as well as taking away your ability to wear earrings.
 Dr. Matthew Karen can restore your earlobes, thus improving your appearance and recharging your self-confidence.
 His practice, Exclusively Faces, Cosmetic Surgery offers cutting-edge surgical precision in a relaxed setting for people in and around Winchester, Virginia.
-If you’re dissatisfied with the way your earlobes look, call the practice or use the convenient online scheduler to book an appointment with Dr. Karen today.
+If you’re dissatisfied with the way your earlobes look, call the practice to book an appointment with Dr. Karen today.

 Earlobe Repair Q&A